harness/developer-hub/docs/continuous-delivery/verify/configure-cv/verify-deployments-with-loki.md

 1. Select the stage where you want to add the Verify step.

 2. On the stage settings pane, select the **Execution** tab.
-3. On the pipeline, hover over where you want the Verify step, select the + icon, and then choose **Add Step**.
+3. On the pipeline, hover over where you want to add the Verify step, select the **+** icon, and then choose **Add Step**.

    The Step Library page appears.
-You can add a step at various points in the pipeline such as the beginning, end, in between existing steps, or below an existing step.
+You can add a step at various points in the pipeline, such as the beginning, end, in between existing steps, or below an existing step.
 Simply choose the location where you want to add the step and follow the prompts to add it.

 4. In the **Continuous Verification** section, select **Verify**.